dbutz/SchoolSite-Pro-Docs/dataValidation/checkProjections.md

 # Data Checks Made for Projections
-Below is a list of the data checks that SchoolSite makes when using the Data Validator for the Projection Extension.
+Below is a list of the data checks that SchoolSite Pro makes when using the Data Validator for the Projection Extension.

 ## Step 1: Validate individual feature classes
 There are three required datasets that are required for Projections: